 - Close your resume with the sentence “References available on request”

 - that way if an employer request from you references you will know that s/he is interesting in you,

 - have your references with names, addresses and phone numbers of previous employers ready

 In process of writing your resume check the spelling and grammar.
 Use the word processor's spell and grammar checker.
 If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your resume, bring it to a professional for assistance.

 - Maximizes the computer's ability to "read" your resume.

 - Maximizes your ability to get hits.

-If you have a difficulty with your reverse chronological order resume writing, instead of staring at a blank piece of paper, use:
+If you have a difficulty with writing resume, instead of staring at a blank piece of paper, use: